Belin1234/2D-Platformer/README.md

  - Follow Camera: The camera follows the main character troughout the map.
  - TMX-based Map (Tiled): The map is loaded from a .tmx file, which includes layers for terrain and colliders.
  - Dynamic Colliders; Platform colliders are created dynamically upon loading the map using Box2D.
- - Player Animations: The player has animations for walking,jumping and dying.
+ - Player Animations: The player has animations for walking,jumping,dying and attacking.
  - Controls : WASD keys for movement and space key to jump.
  - External Configuration: initial position, player speed, amimations are loaded from external files.
  - FPS Optimization :The game maintains a stable cap of 60 FPS without vsync, and the window displays current FPS, average